B.S. in Construction Management Undergraduate Course Descriptions

 - Identify career opportunities in the construction industry.

-- Apply project administration processes to perform the responsibilities of intern and entry level positions.
+- Apply field project administration processes to perform the responsibilities of intern and entry level positions.

 DESCRIPTION: Construction safety management, accident prevention, and hazard control.
 Federal, state, and local regulation compliance.